Weak Value Advantage in Overcoming Noise: Setup and definitions

 where we define $\gamma\Delta_{\mathcal{E}}$ as the bias of the WV for the noise channel $\mathcal{E}$ to first order in $\gamma$.
 In this Letter, we aim to identify scenarios in which $A_{w,\mathcal{E}}$ equals $A_w$ to first order in $\gamma$, which is the case when $\Delta_{\mathcal{E}}=0$.
 We will assert that there is a noise sensitivity advantage for the WVMP compared to strong measurement (resp., with postselection) in situations where $\Delta_{\mathcal{E}}=0$ while it is impossible to eliminate the first order in $\gamma$ in the expectation value of strong measurements (resp., with postselection).
 More formally, we define:

-\emph{Definition - noise sensitivity advantage for the WVMP compared to strong measurements}: for a noise channel $\mathcal{E}$, if 1) by using the WVMP for measuring the WV it is possible to estimate all elements of $A$, i.e. $a_{ij}$ $\forall i,j$, under the error channel $\mathcal{E}$ with bias $O\left(\gamma^{2}\right)$, 2) For any protocol which uses expectation values of strong measurements only, $\exists i,j$ for which $a_{ij}$ can only be estimated with bias of linear order in $\gamma$.

-\emph{Definition - noise sensitivity advantage for the WVMP compared to strong measurements with postselection}: When there is noise sensitivity advantage for the WVMP compared to strong measurements, and also for any protocol which uses strong measurements and postselection, $\exists i,j$ for which $a_{ij}$ can only be estimated with bias of linear order in $\gamma$.
+\emph{Definition - Noise sensitivity advantage for the WVMP}: For a noise channel $\mathcal{E}$, \begin{enumerate} \item { There is an advantage compared to strong measurements if the following conditions hold: \begin{enumerate} \item {By using the WVMP it is possible to estimate all elements of $A$, i.e. $a_{ij}$ for all $i,j$, under the noise channel $\mathcal{E}$, with bias $O\left(\gamma^{2}\right)$} \item{For any protocol which uses expectation values of strong measurements only, $\exists i,j$ for which, under the noise channel $\mathcal{E}$, $a_{ij}$ can only be estimated with bias of linear order in $\gamma$.} \end{enumerate} } \item {There is an advantage compared to strong measurements with postselection if also:} \begin{enumerate}[start=3] \item {For any protocol which uses strong measurements and postselection, $\exists i,j$ for which, under the noise channel $\mathcal{E}$, $a_{ij}$ can only be estimated with bias of linear order in $\gamma$.} \end{enumerate} \end{enumerate}

-\emph{Results.---} We will now state our theorems, and provide outlines of the proofs, referring the reader to Secs.
-V, VI and VII of the SM for the full proofs.
-Our theorems all refer to a primary system of a single qubit.
-We do not confine the initial state to a pure state, but rather allow a mixed state.

-\emph{Theorem 1.---} (Advantage for Pauli noise compared to strong measurements) When $A$ is an unknown Hermitian operator acting on a primary system of a single qubit which suffers from a Pauli noise channel, then the WVMP has a noise sensitivity advantage compared to strong measurements, but not compared to strong measurements with postselection.